fletchjp/StateMachine/EmbeddedTemplateLibrary/README.md

 This is adapted from the Motor control example in the StateMachine documentation.
 See the web page https://www.etlcpp.com/fsm.html

+This now has an example diagram.

 ## Example_5_HierarchicalStateMachine

 This is an example implementation of the HierarchicalStateMachine.

+This now has an example diagram.

 ## Example_6_HierarchicalStateMachine_test